 Audi was very generous with the standard features on the base model in the Audi SQ8 lineup.
-A power tailgate, four-zone climate control, and a tilt and telescopic multifunction steering wheel are included at entry-level along with ambient LED interior lighting and multi-way power-adjustable front seats with heating and ventilation.
-The safety features include Audi pre-sense front and cruise control as well a top-view camera.
-Audi side assist with rear cross-traffic assist round out the list for the base model.
-The Prestige adds extended leather bits along with heated rear seats and extra safety gear in the form of traffic jam assist, adaptive cruise control, and a head-up display.
+A power tailgate, four-zone climate control, and a tilt and telescopic multifunction steering wheel are included at entry-level along with ambient LED interior lighting and multi-way power-adjustable front seats with heating.
+The safety features include Audi pre-sense front, adaptive cruise control, lane-keep assist, and a top-view camera.
+Audi side assist with rear cross-traffic assist round off the list for the base model.
+The Prestige adds extended leather bits along with ventilated front seats, heated rear seats, and extra safety gear in the form of traffic-sign recognition and a head-up display.

-The 2021 Audi SQ8 hasn't been recalled yet and the 2020 model wasn't recalled either.
+The 2022 Audi SQ8 hasn't been recalled yet but the 2021 model was recalled twice - once for a seatbelt retractor lock that may malfunction and once for cracks that might form in the cylinder bores, with the possibility of an oil leak increasing the risk of a fire.
 If reliability is ever an issue, the SQ8 comes standard with a basic warranty for four years or 50,000 miles.
 The drivetrain warranty is also valid for the same time period and mileage limit.
 The corrosion warranty is valid for 12 years, while roadside assistance is standard for the same amount of time as the basic warranty.

 The SQ8 hosts an impressive amount of safety features, both traditional and modern.
-The former includes six airbags, including head-curtain airbags.
-A tire-pressure monitoring system is also part of the suite.
-As for driver-assist tech, the SQ8 comes with Audi pre sense front, a top-view camera system, front/rear parking sensors, and Audi side assist as well with rear cross-traffic alert.
-On the Premium Plus, the Driver Assistance Package adds adaptive cruise control, traffic jam assist, intersection assist, active lane assist, and traffic sign recognition.
-This package is standard on the Prestige.
+The former includes eight standard airbags, including rear side airbags that were optional last year.
+A tire-pressure monitoring system is also part of the suite, but has been upgraded to a more advanced direct-monitoring system this year.
+As for driver-assist tech, the SQ8 comes with Audi pre sense front, a top-view camera system, front/rear parking sensors, Audi side assist with rear cross-traffic alert, adaptive cruise control, and lane-keep assist.
+With the addition of the last two items on that list as standard equipment on this year's Premium Plus, the optional Driver Assistance Package on this model falls away.
+The Prestige additionally gets a head-up display and traffic-sign recognition.

 The SQ8 is a brilliant go-fast SUV.
 It takes a lot to stand out in this segment, but the SQ8 manages to leave a lasting impression.
 For starters, it has a phenomenal twin-turbocharged 4.0-liter V8 to brag about.
 The engine is hooked up to an excellent transmission and the whole driving experience can be altered via the various drive modes to suit your mood.
 This means that it's just as comfortable during daily errands as it is tackling a mountain pass.
 Beyond blistering performance figures, the interior of the SQ8 is a really nice place to be.
-It's spacious and feels premium, which is everything most shoppers look for in this segment.
+It's spacious and deluxe which is everything most shoppers look for in this segment.
 The tech is also of a superior quality thanks to Audi's MMI software.
-Its also practical thanks to the 30.5 cubes of trunk space available.
-Overall, the SQ8 is an excellent choice to consider in this category, but as always, we recommend a test drive to see if you really need the S, or whether a standard Q8 will suffice.
+There's also its good practicality thanks to the 30.5 cubes of trunk space available.
+Overall, the SQ8 is an excellent choice to consider in this category, but as always, we recommend a test drive to see if you really need the S, or whether a standard Q8 will suffice..

 The SQ8 may be an accomplished SUV, but that excellence comes at a price.
-It has a base price of $89,100 for the Premium Plus, which is more expensive than the X6 M50i, but vastly more accessible than the Porsche Cayenne GTS Coupe with an MSRP of $110,500.
-The range-topping SQ8 Prestige has an asking price of $95,000.
-The price of the Audi SQ8 doesn't include the $1,095 destination charge, along with tax, licensing, and registration costs.
+The SQ8 has a base price of $92,500 for the Premium Plus, which is more expensive than the X6 M50i, but vastly more accessible than the Porsche Cayenne GTS Coupe with an MSRP of $111,700.
+The range-topping SQ8 Prestige has an asking price of $98,700.
+The price of the Audi SQ8 is exclusive of the $1,095 destination charge, along with tax, licensing, and registration costs.

 Audi makes a few packages available for the SQ8 lineup.
-Unsurprisingly, there aren't many given that the SUV comes loaded from the factory.
-The $4,000 Luxury Package adds power sunshades to the rear side windows, a massage function to the front seats, and extended leather.
+Unsurprisingly, there aren't many given that the SUV is pretty loaded already as standard.
+The $2,900 Luxury Package adds a massage function to the front seats, an extended leather package, and a black Alcantara headlining.
 The $2,200 Black Optic Package adds 22-inch wheels, all-season tires and black exterior bits including roof rails and a black grille.
-On the Premium Plus, the $1,750 Driver Assistance Package includes intersection assist and traffic sign recognition.
+On the Premium Plus, the $3,750 Executive package includes various items, including ventilated front seats, heated rear seats, extended leather, electric rear sunblinds, and Matrix-design LED headlights.
+The new $4,200 Carbon Optic package brings with it 22-inch alloys, blacked-out exterior trim, and carbon-fiber mirror caps, door inlays, and rear bumper trim.
 The Prestige offers a Sport Package that costs $5,900 and adds active roll stabilization, a sport rear differential, and red brake calipers.

 The Porsche Cayenne GTS is vastly more expensive than the SQ8, but it's less powerful.
 Both rely on different versions of a twin-turbocharged 4.0-liter V8 with the Audi producing 500 hp and 568 lb-ft of torque and the Porsche pushing out 453 hp and 457 lb-ft.
 Both engines come hooked up to intuitive eight-speed automatic transmissions, but few SUVs can match the athletic capabilities of the Cayenne at high speeds.
 Both SUVs have superb interiors fashioned from only the highest-quality materials, although Audi offers more standard features such as heated front seats.
-Both are on par in terms of exterior design, though their executions differ.
-Despite this, the Audi has a larger trunk.
-Thanks to its lower price and more evocative design, we'd go with the Audi.
+Both are on par in terms of exterior design.
+The Audi has a larger trunk.
+Thanks to its lower price and more space, we'd go with the Audi.